Project Governance: Pillars, Roles, Principles, and Components

 • Offers senior-level guidance.

-So, while the role of governance is the same in all systems, it can be performed by one person or multiple people/entities depending on the complexity of the organization.
+Not all organizations use the same governance structure.
+What’s more, while the role of governance is the same in all systems, it can be performed by one person or multiple entities depending on the complexity of the organization.

 Project governance vs. project management